 Mike Courtney has been serving Christ in vocational ministry for more than three decades.
 He is passionate for revival and evangelism in the Southern Baptist Convention.
 After serving in itinerant ministry for many years, Courtney served in the pastorate for more than 18 years.
 Since 2006, he has again been involved in itinerant preaching that focuses on revival, evangelism, and missions.
 A committed Southern Baptist, Mike Courtney champions the inerrancy and sufficiency of Scripture and has a desire to see the Southern Baptist Convention growing and thriving in evangelism.

-Nathan Davis currently serves as senior pastor at First Baptist Church, Coushatta, La.
-Throughout his 24 years of ministry, he has served in various roles including as youth pastor, associate pastor, board of trustee member at Louisiana College, president of the Louisiana Baptist Convention’s Pastor’s Conference and is a current Executive Board member of the Louisiana Baptist Convention.
+Nathan Davis, throughout his 24 years of ministry, has served in various roles including as youth pastor, associate pastor, board of trustee member at Louisiana College, and president of the Louisiana Baptist Convention’s Pastor’s Conference.
 He has studied abroad in Greece and Oxford, England and received his Master of Divinity and Doctor of Ministry degrees from Southwestern Baptist Theological Seminary.
 He is passionate about the conservative values held by the Southern Baptist Convention and is honored to be a part of the Conservative Baptist Network.

 first baptist church

-Dr. Anthony George serves as the senior associate pastor of First Baptist Atlanta.
-In addition to assisting Dr. Charles Stanley, he provides oversight of the ministry staff and daily operations of the church.
-His exceptional ability to proclaim the gospel is becoming well known, and his circle of influence as a preacher and Christian leader is increasing on a consistent basis as he fills the pulpit at First Baptist Atlanta regularly on Sunday mornings and Wednesday evenings.
+Dr. Anthony George serves as the senior pastor of First Baptist Atlanta.
+His exceptional ability to proclaim the gospel is becoming well known, and his circle of influence as a preacher and Christian leader is increasing on a consistent basis as he serves at First Baptist Atlanta.
 Prior to serving at First Baptist Atlanta, Dr. George served for 15 years as the senior pastor of Aloma Baptist Church in Winter Park, Fla.

 first southern baptist church